intersystems/multi-model-exercise/README.md

 	As you can see, this is a standard SQL create statement that will generate an Employee table on your InterSystems IRIS instance.

 3. Run `python createSchema.py`.

-## Modify the table class using InterSystems ObjectScript
+	* Note: This exercise is configured for Python3.
+For some users, you may need to run `python3 createSchema.py`.

 1. Open the management portal by following the link given to you when you created your instance of the InterSystems IRIS learning labs, navigate to **System Explorer > SQL** and expand the **Tables** section.
 Observe that the Demo.Employee table has been created.
+## Modify the table class using InterSystems ObjectScript

+### Setting Up Atelier

-7. If you have not installed InterSystems Atelier, follow [these instructions](https://download.intersystems.com/download/atelier.csp).
+1. If you have not installed InterSystems Atelier, follow [these instructions](https://download.intersystems.com/download/atelier.csp).
 Once downloaded and installed, open Atelier and connect your IRIS instance to it.

 	Atelier allows you to edit InterSystems IRIS classes directly so that you can customize how they behave.
 When you ran `createSchema.py` earlier, IRIS automatically created an ObjectScript class that represents that table.
 We will need to modify this class to enable it to receive JSON data.